WaterFutures/WaterBenchmarkHub/webpage/_benchmarks/network-KYV22.md

 It was published 2021 by University of Kentucky Libraries.

-The network consists of 687 nodes (junctions), 733 pipes, 7 tanks, 4 pumps and 1 reservoir.
+The network consists of 687 nodes (junctions), 733 pipes, 96 valves, 7 tanks, 4 pumps and 1 reservoir.

 <img src="../static/benchmarks/network-kyv22/kyv22_plot.png"/>